Unless specifically noted otherwise, all Rules apply to both the MHL and the MAHL

-- 3A – MHL: All teams MUST carry a roster of 6 players at all times, including the Captain
+- 3A – MHL: All teams MUST carry a roster of 10 players, including the Captain/Co-Captain.

 - Regular Season and Playoffs

-- 4.1 – All players must indicate on their sign-up form whether they will play 1 or 2 times a week.
+- 4.1 – All players must indicate on their sign-up form whether they will play full time or part time.

-- 4.2 – Availability refers to the number of nights per week you can play, not the number of games.
+- 4.2 – Availability refers to the number of games per week you can play, not the number of nights.